 The city has changed from being a bohemian sleepy backwater town where artists mustered to cultivate their work, to one of the most popular locations in Mexico’s history; sought-after by wealthy foreigners and Mexicans buying weekend homes in the historic district, and visited by tourists from across the world.

-Tony Cohan and his wife purchased their old colonial home in central San Miguel for US$65,000—a sum that would not cover the closing costs in today’s historic district of the town, where property prices easily compete with Mexico City’s trendy Polanco neighborhood.
+Tony Cohan and his wife purchased their old colonial home in the central historic district of San Miguel for US$65,000—a sum that would not cover the closing costs in today’s market, where property prices easily compete with Mexico City’s most trendy neighborhoods.

-Although the central focus of the narrative is a story that describes a Mexico of three decades past, one of the remarkable aspects of the memoir is that Cohan’s descriptions of now long-gone ways and means blend with matters which remain firmly present in the realms of everyday Mexican life and, in that sense, the book today serves as an account that describes Mexico on its own passage through Mexican time.
+Although the story describes a Mexico of three decades past, one of the remarkable aspects of the memoir is that Cohan’s descriptions of now long-gone ways and means blend with those which continue to remain firmly present in the realms of everyday Mexican life and, in that sense, the book today serves as an account that describes Mexico on its own passage through Mexican time.

 The book is published in hardback, paperback, and audio versions.
 It’s also available as an eBook.
-Copies available via the Author’s website.
+See the Author’s website.

 Mexico in your inbox